helium/HIP/0002-DataCredits.md

 Time-on-Air restrictions due to regulatory bodies such as FCC and ETSI, the estimated cost of data may lead to unexpected results.

-For example, running in SF9, a device can only send 55 bytes in the MACPayload.
+For example, running in SF9, a device can only send 55 bytes in the FRMPayload.
 `55/24.0 ~= 2.3 DCs` and I would be expected to pay 3 DCs.

 But to construct a pathological example, if for some reason, I needed to